TLS & Let’s Encrypt Configuration

 - endpoint: https://backend.example.com

-You can also specify TLS certificates at the route level.
+You can also specify TLS certificates for individual routes:

 routes: